24 Feb Crappy Jobs Build Character

 The largest “combination” meal order for an individual was the #4.
 There were family-sized orders that were bigger, but that’s a level of gluttony we didn’t see in those days.
 I haven’t worked there since I was 17, so maybe family-sized orders are now acceptable for individuals.
-I would be sad, but not surprised, if that was the case.
+It would be sad, but not surprising, if that was the current state of affairs.

-The #4 was two pieces of fish, three chicken planks, fries, cole slaw, hushpuppies and a drink (plus a scoop of crumblies, which was the fried batter that didn’t stay attached to the fish and chicken while they bathed in the oil).
+The #4 was two pieces of fish, three chicken planks, fries, cole slaw, hushpuppies and a drink (plus some crumblies, which were the fried batter that didn’t stay attached to the fish and chicken while they bathed in the hot oil).

 Summary: It’s a lot of food for one person.